War poetry: Ancient times

-The Iliad is an epic poem in dactylic hexameter which is believed to have been composed by Homer, a blind Greek Bard from Ionia, a district near Izmir in modern Turkey.

-The Iliad is paired with its sequel, the Odyssey, which is also attributed to Homer.
-Together, both epics are among the oldest surviving works of Western literature, and are believed to have begun as oral literature.
+The Iliad is an epic poem in dactylic hexameter which is believed to have been composed by Homer, a blind Greek Bard from Ionia.
+It is among the oldest surviving works of Western literature, believed to have begun as oral literature.
 The first written form is usually dated to around the 8th century BC.
-In the standard accepted version, the text of the Iliad contains 15,693 lines and is written in Homeric Greek, a literary language derived from mixing Ionic Greek with other Ancient Greek dialects.

 The Iliad is set during the ten-year siege of the polis of Troy (Ilium), ruled by King Priam and his sons Hector and Paris, by a massive army from a coalition of Greek states led by King Agamemnon of Mycenae.